lillin/pop_repo_backend/README.md

 There are two endpoints:
 - To get information by the search by the repository name only because GitHub have a greate number of eponymous repositories.
 - To get information by specifying an owner near the repository name to get a particular repo.

+Despite implementation does not assume DB transactions (we need real time results as they can be updated in any moment), PostgreSQL was configured instead of default SQLite as SQLite isn't production-ready solution.

 Search API assumes pagination-like feature due to the great number of results (for some queries it was hundreds of thousands) which directly affects response time.
 Pagination wasn't implemented using built-in DRF paginators (it looks like overkill to implement custom as the default ones assume interaction with querysets) and uses value returned by GitHub API.